 *Take note that this throwing regimen does not include pitching specific workout programs.
 Days off mean throwing days off; that doesn’t mean you don’t skip your workouts and skill work.

 Lastly, I want to stress how important it is that you are going to need correct pitching mechanics if you are going to be throwing a lot in your pitching workouts.
-This is why we want you to check out www.simplifiedpitching.com.
-You will find our DVD that will walk you through all of the necessary pitching mechanics to help you maximize your potential.
-We’ve included 8 free bonus products for you as well including guides on hitting mechanics, pitching grips, the mental game of baseball, core strengthening, and more.
+This is why we want you to check out https://www.thepitchingacademy.com/products/.
+You will find our DVD that will walk you through all of the necessary pitching mechanics to help you maximize your full throwing potential.